Special education and Covid-19

 The project will involve providers (Special schools and colleges) and families (parent/carers) of children and young people who attend special schools.

-There will be two stages of work with both of these groups (providers and families):
+There will be two stages of work with Senior Leaders of special schools and colleges:

-- Stage 1 - Surveys – that will collect basic information about the respondent and their experience of lockdown.
+- Stage 1 - Surveys – that will collect basic information about the respondent, details of their current provision and changes to their school/college offer and their experience of educational provision during lockdown.
 Surveys will also ask whether respondents would be willing to take part in the next stage.

 What is the purpose of the research?

-It is important to capture the particular experiences of this group of the community during the pandemic.
-The research is happening now so that it can feed into, and hopefully influence, discussions about next steps and easing out of lockdown.
-Understanding what happened during this period will be useful not only to help explain children’s outcomes later in life, but, also to hopefully influence how children and young people with EHCPs, providers and families are supported over the next few months.
+It is important to capture the particular experiences of special education providers and families during the pandemic.
+The research is happening now so that it can feed into, and hopefully influence, discussions about next steps, support for recovery and lessons for any future changes to educational provision.
+Understanding what happened during this period will be useful not only to help explain children’s outcomes later in life, but, also to hopefully influence how children and young people with EHCPs, providers and families are supported over the next few months and under any future restrictions.

 Why have I been contacted?